Walsh Cup (hurling): Walsh Cup Shield

 Prior to 2015 all teams beaten in their first game in the Walsh Cup competed in the Walsh Cup Shield, thus guaranteeing every team at least two games.
-The Walsh Cup Shield was discontinued in 2015 when the Walsh Cup was changed to include an initial group stage.
+The Walsh Cup Shield was discontinued in 2015 when the Walsh Cup was changed to include an initial group stage, but was reintroduced in 2026 when the competition reverted to a knockout format.